ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .bash}

 ### Adding functionally important Mg2+ ion
-The catalytic site of hAgo2 is comprized of the three acidic amioacids D597, E637 and D669.
-It is known that hAgo2 requires divalent metal ion near its catalytic site to slice mRNA.
-The 6N4O PDB file does not have this ion, but another hAgo2 structure, 4W5O does.
-We can align these two structures and then copy the Mg2+ ion located near the catalytic site from 4W5O to out model.
+The catalytic site of hAgo2 is comprised of the three acidic amino acids D597, E637, and D669.
+It is known that hAgo2 requires a divalent metal ion near its catalytic site to slice mRNA.
+The 6N4O PDB file does not have this ion, but another hAgo2 structure, 4W5O, does.
+We can align these two structures and then copy the Mg2+ ion located near the catalytic site from 4W5O to our model.

 ### Adding missing residues to RNA structure files.

-We first need to create a PDB file containing all RNA atoms placed at a reasonable positions.
-At this initial step we are not particularly concerned with the quality of the 3D structure because we will refine it afterwards.
+First, we need to create a PDB file containing all RNA atoms placed at proper positions.
+At this initial step, we are not particularly concerned with the quality of the 3D structure because we will refine it afterward.

-Insertion of the missing residues could be done using the freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
-However, the automatic process used by ModeRNA server moves residues adjacent to the inserted fragment.
-In addition modeRNA server offers a limited set of options and the output PDB files will need more processing steps afterwards.
-This is not desirable in our case (we want to keep all experimental positions untouched).
-For these reasons we will use the standalone modeRNA package.
+We can insert the missing residues using the freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
+The automatic process used by ModeRNA server moves residues adjacent to the inserted fragment.
+Besides, modeRNA server offers a limited set of options, and the output PDB files will need more processing steps afterward.
+Changing atomic positions is not desirable because we want to keep all experimental coordinates.
+For these reasons, we will use the standalone modeRNA package.

-You can install ModeRNA on your own computer or use it on CC systems.

 #### Installing on your computer